MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - Support for labeling and protection of files stored on SharePoint Server.

 - Watermarks now support multiple lines.
-In addition, visual markings are applied to a document on the first save only.
+In addition, visual markings are now applied to a document on the [first save only](../deploy-use/configure-policy-markings.md#when-visual-markings-are-applied) rather than every time a document is saved.

 - The **Run Diagnostics** option in the **Help and Feedback** dialog box is replaced with **Reset Settings**.
 The behavior for this action has changed to include signing out the user and deleting the Azure Information Protection policy.
 For more information, see [More information about the Reset Settings option](..\rms-client\client-admin-guide.md#more-information-about-the-reset-settings-option) from the admin guide.